Kevin J. McNamara

 Kevin J. McNamara first learned of the incredible exploits of this Czecho-Slovak Legion during a journey across eastern Siberia in 1993, shortly after the collapse of the Soviet Union.
 Traveling almost 2,000 miles on the Trans-Siberian Railway between Irkutsk and Khabarovsk, he happened upon the story of these legionnaires, who riveted the world’s attention in 1918 by seizing the entire length of Siberia and nearly toppling Moscow’s Soviet regime.
 Their improvised, yet powerful, army played a role in the First World War, Russian Revolution and Civil War, Allied Intervention, the collapse of Austria-Hungary, the founding of Czecho-Slovakia, and the diplomacy that ended the war and remade the map of Europe.

-Public Affairs, LLC, published Dreams of a Great Small Nation: The Mutinous Army that Threatened a Revolution, Destroyed an Empire, Founded a Nation, and Remade the Map of Europe in March 2016.
+Public Affairs, LLC, has published Dreams of a Great Small Nation: The Mutinous Army that Threatened a Revolution, Destroyed an Empire, Founded a Republic, and Remade the Map of Europe.
 McNamara’s agent is Glen Hartley of Writers' Representatives, LLC.

 A former journalist for Calkins Media Inc., and a former Capitol Hill aide to U.S. Congressman R. Lawrence Coughlin, McNamara is an Associate Scholar of the Foreign Policy Research Institute, Philadelphia.
 He earned the B.A. in journalism and M.A. in international politics from Temple University, where he was a student of noted military historian Russell F. Weigley.
 McNamara also earned a certificate in national security law from the University of Virginia’s School of Law.

-A former contributing editor to Orbis: A Journal of World Affairs, he has been published in The American Spectator, Aspen Review Central Europe, Commentary, Defense News, Military History Quarterly, Modern Age, National Review Online, Russian Life, Society, The University Bookman, and The World and I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Newsday, Philadelphia Inquirer, and Seattle Times.
-His work has been translated into Russian and Chinese, and has been cited by the U.S. House Committee on Foreign Affairs and the U.S. Commission on Broadcasting to the People's Republic of China.
+A former contributing editor to Orbis: A Journal of World Affairs, he has been published in Aspen Review Central Europe, Commentary, Defense News, Military History Quarterly, Orbis, Russian Life, Society, and The World and I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Newsday, Philadelphia Inquirer, and Seattle Times.
+His work has been translated into Chinese, and has been cited by the U.S. House Committee on Foreign Affairs and the U.S. Commission on Broadcasting to the People's Republic of China.
 He is a consultant on an exhibit based on his book, Guts & Glory: The War Train that Shaped a Nation, which will open on April 7, 2018, at the National Czech & Slovak Museum & Library, Cedar Rapids, IA.